Award Winning History

 Reno Public Market; South Virginia Street at Plumb Lane, Reno, Nevada

-The 150,000 square foot 1960s-era Shoppers Square Mall, dated and tired, is being de-malled and completely redeveloped / repurposed / refreshed in a partnership with its original owner, the Casazza family.
+The 150,000 square foot 1960s-era Shoppers Square Mall, dated and tired, has been de-malled and completely redeveloped / repurposed / refreshed in a partnership with its original owner, the Casazza family.
 Located on great real estate in Reno's vibrant Midtown District, Reno Public Market is reasserting itself as part of the resurgence of Reno itself.
-It will feature a 30,000sq food hall anchored by a craft brewery/distillery, along with a 28,000sq specialty organic grocer.
-Reconstruction is underway, with a likely overall completion Spring 2022.
-Learn More
+It features a 30,000sq food hall anchored by Fiftyfifty Brewing, along with a 24,000sq Sprouts Farmer's Markets.
+Final phase of Reno Public Market open in Fall 2022.

 Market Square Truckee; Truckee Railyard, downtown Truckee, California

-A specialty grocer-anchored 90,000sq component of the Truckee Railyards expansion of downtown Truckee.
+A specialty grocer-anchored 90,000 square foot component of the Truckee Railyards expansion of downtown Truckee.
 The Railyards, under master-developer Holliday Development, is doubling the size of downtown Truckee.
 It will draw traffic from the entire North Tahoe region, and add over 600 housing units to Truckee.
-Anticipated completion of our buildings is Fall 2022.
+Anticipated completion of our buildings is Spring 2024.

 El Cuartel Nuevo, Munras at Webster, downtown Monterey, California

 Foothill’s first housing-over-retail mixed use project, comprised of 5,000 sf of ground floor retail shops and ten second floor studio apartments, located across Munras Avenue from Foothill’s Uptown Monterey.
 A public/private partnership with the City of Monterey.
-Anticipated completion Spring 2021.
 Loopnet Listing.

 553 Munras Avenue, Monterey, California